noforn/art/README.md

 Immersive exhibitions and installations that challenge perception and invite contemplation.

 "Art is not what you see, but what you make others see." — Edgar Degas

+### Audio Narration
+Each artwork slide can play an accompanying MP3.
+Place your audio files in `assets/audio/` and they will be triggered by the play button beneath each artwork.